-A good general rule for approaching mini roundabouts is to get your speed down early so that you have enough time to prepare yourself.
-As part of the driving school franchise that has a 92% pass rate – we find that having the car between 10-15 miles per hour is best.
+A good general rule for approaching mini roundabouts is to get your speed down early so that you have enough time to prepare yourself, we find that having the car between 10-15 miles per hour is best.

 Getting your position sorted early is best.
 If you require a signal, getting that on early will help other road users understand exactly where you intend to go.

 When you’re at a mini roundabout, it’s so important that you give way to your immediate right.
 You can use vehicles in the lane next to you to “block” other traffic.
 This gives you the perfect opportunity to go.